nicoloceneda/nicoloceneda.github.io/research.md

 ## Working Papers

-A Stochastic Monetary Policy Asset Pricing Model (with Harjoat Bhamra)
+A stochastic monetary policy asset pricing model (with Harjoat Bhamra)

-The Econometrics of Portfolio Sorts (with Walter Distaso and Valentina Corradi)
+The econometrics of portfolio sorts (with Walter Distaso and Valentina Corradi)

 ## Other Projects

-Forecasting the Auction Price of Collateralized NPLs: Leveraging Machine Learning and the Real-Time Macroeconomic Dataflow (with Damiano Brigo, Walter Distaso, and Filippo Pellegrino)
+Forecasting the auction price of collateralized NPLs: leveraging machine learning and the real-time macroeconomic dataflow (with Damiano Brigo, Walter Distaso, and Filippo Pellegrino)

+Forecasting the volatility of treasury futures using machine learning (with Deutsche Bank)

 <!---[Shifted Baselines Reduce Willingness to Pay for
 Conservation](https://ryumatsuura.github.io/files/mmsd_2018_okinawa.pdf){:target="_blank"}